-How Do You Value A Business
+How Do You Determine the Value of a Business?

-Multiple Approaches To Determining Value
+There Are Multiple Approaches To Determining Value of Your Business

 There is more than one way to approach a business valuation.
 The nature of the business itself may indicate that one way is more appropriate than another, and while there are general rules, it is still more art than science.
 Furthermore, appraisers are at their own discretion in determining if intangibles, fair market values or liquidation values will be used.
 Appraisers using the same named approaches may use different techniques to determine the value.
 As a result, sometimes multiple, independent valuations are conducted, and an average result is used.
 The table below shows three common valuation methods: